vinefeeder/TwinVine/README.md

 ALL4  AUBC  CBS  DSCP  iP   MAX   MY5   NF   PCOK   ROKU  SPOT  TPTV  TVNZ  YTBE ARD   CBC   CTV  DSNP  ITV  MTSP  NBLA  NRK  PLUTO  RTE   STV   TUBI  UKTV  ZDF Not all have been tested

+**Other README's""
+    TwinVine/packages/vinefeeder/src/vinefeeder/README.md
+    for details for confuring Envied download options on a service by service basis.
+    TwinVine/packages/envied/README.md  links to wiki (unshackle - envied's parent)

 # Newbies
 If you are totally new to downloading there are software items that all downloaders call upon to carry out their functions.
 TwinVine is no different.